Independent travel is awesome, but it isn’t for everyone. Check out the pros and cons of going it alone versus going with an organisation.

 Sometimes it makes sense to fly to an alternative airport and make your way to your final destination by ground transport.
 In the Canary Islands, if you’re going to Fuerteventura, you might want to fly into Lanzarote.

-In this podcast we apologise profusely for not recording an episode for a few weeks and talk about what we’ve been up to during that time, as well as discussing recent reviews.
+In this travel review podcast we apologise for not recording an episode for a while and talk about what we’ve been up to.

 Transport is one of the biggest costs when travelling, especially if you’re going on a long-distance trip: how can you save money on transport?
 We show you in this travel podcast!